-Growing with gratitude for more than 40 years
+Growing with gratitude for 50 years and counting

-Growing with gratitude for more than 40 years
+Growing with gratitude for 50 years and counting

 During those transformative years, Adam and Aaron originated an investment company to purchase and operate a large farm in Bahia, Brazil.
 Aaron and his wife, Katy, moved to Brazil to manage this farming company.
 They steered the farm from bare land to a productive operation growing cotton and soybeans.
 With this rigorous management the goals of the Brazilian venture were met and Aaron was able to return to the Indiana farm after five years.

 Howell Farms of Crossroads LLC emerged in 2013 as the operational entity for the farm.
 It remains a diversified, family farming business headquartered in central Indiana.
-Production includes Red Gold tomatoes, pumpkins and autumn décor marketed to national retailers, along with the traditional corn and soybeans.
+Production includes Red Gold tomatoes along with the traditional corn, soybeans, malting barley and wheat for processing flour.
 David and Mary continue to work at the farm but Adam and Aaron provide the intensive agronomic and economic management.
-Shannon Mehrling joined the management team in 2015 to oversee finance functions.

-Despite fluctuating commodity markets, we are excited about the future of production agriculture.
+Despite turbulent global events, we are excited about the future of production agriculture.
 Rapid consolidation of the U.S. agriculture industry, shrinking farmland base, strong global demand for high protein diets, seed genetics and technological adaptations for agriculture are factors which present opportunities for farmers who are prepared and able to meet the demands of the new production age.
 Carefully planned growth is a necessity which defines our perspective; it is not a means to satisfy egos.
 We plan and work to responsibly outpace the competition in order to secure our place in the agricultural industry of the 21st century.

 The land we farm is revered as our most valuable natural resource to be cared for without exception.
 Intensive sustainability is a goal which pervades naturally in every facet of planning and operations; we are driven to continually increase production efficiently in our model of a large commercial, family farm.
 We believe this model will answer critical, global food demands of the future.